award logotype

 A collection of up to ten photographs showcasing the finished project.
 These images should be in JPG or PNG format, with a minimum resolution of 2.000 pixels on the longer side, and each file should not exceed 3MB in size.
 This collection should comprehensively include interior and exterior shots, detailed sections, and any other perspectives that the contributors find vital for fully conveying the essence of the project.

-Prior to the Jury meeting, the Technical Secretariat will draw up a document listing the development submissions received.
+Prior to the Jury meeting, the Technical Secretariat will draw up a document listing the applications received.
 Having made the corresponding deliberations, the Jury will draw up a document explaining the selection process, with a list of up to 5 finalist developments and 1 award-winner for each category.
-The Jury of the European Collective Housing Award can reserve the right not to decide a winner of the award.
+The Jury of the European Collective Housing Award can reserve the right not to select a winner of the award.

-The winning and finalist developments will feature in an exhibition and content issued for information purposes.
-Being selected as a finalist or winning development carries no economic reward other than the distinction of having been selected and the public exposure of said selection.
-In addition to the winning and finalist developments announced by the Jury, up to another 30 submissions will be selected to participate in the aforementioned exhibition and content issued for information purposes.
-The exhibition will display the documents selected both at the Basque Country Architecture Institute and at arc en rêve
+The winning and finalist collective housing works will be featured in an exhibition and in informational materials produced by the organizers.
+Being selected as a finalist or winning collective housing work carries no economic reward other than the distinction of having been selected and the public visibility of the selection.
+In addition to the winning and finalist developments announced by the Jury, up to another 40 submissions will be selected to participate in the aforementioned exhibition and informational materials.
+The exhibition will display the documents selected both at the Basque Architecture Institute / EAI and arc en rêve centre d’architecture.

-Submitting the works selected for the European Collective Housing Award first edition implies acceptance of these terms and conditions and authorisation to release information related to the selected works.
-The decision of the Jury will be final.
+By submitting a project to the second edition of the European Collective Housing Award, participants agree to these terms and conditions and authorise the release of information related to the selected works.
+The decision of the Jury is final and not subject to appeal.

-Developments produced by members of the Jury, of the European Collective Housing Award organisation, and by associated architects and first-degree relatives cannot be selected for this award.
+Collective housing buildings in which members of the Jury, members of the European Collective Housing Award organisation, associated architects, or their first-degree relatives have been involved are not eligible for the award.

 All of the data provided through e-forms and / or by email will be handled with strict confidentiality in compliance with the General Data Protection Regulation (EU) 2016 / 679 of the European Parliament and of the Council of April 27th 2016 and of Organic Law 3 / 2018, of December 5th, on the Protection of Personal Data and the Guarantee of Digital Rights.

-The selected candidates will, in any case, ensure the truthful nature of the details provided.
-The European Collective Housing Award reserves the right to exclude from the registered services all candidates to have provided false data, without prejudice to any other legally existing procedures.
+Selected candidates shall, in all cases, guarantee the accuracy and truthfulness of the information provided.
+The European Collective Housing Award reserves the right to exclude from the selection process any candidate who has provided false or misleading information, without prejudice to any other legal actions available under applicable law.

 Queries should be emailed to the Technical Secretariat of the award at the following email address: